 - Xively is all that is necessary, nothing more.

 These principles heavily influenced the design decisions we made regarding the device management interface.
-For example, to follow the accuracy principle we had to make sure that all data was presented in its entirety, not rounding numbers, not averaging, no ellipsis.
+For example, to follow the accuracy principle we had to make sure that all data was presented in its entirety, avoiding rounding numbers, averaging or ellipsis.
 We also took the last principle to heart and created an interface where you had all the features you needed to manage a device without ever needing to go anywhere else or open another window — and we refrained from adding any superfluous information or decoration.

 All of the interfaces were designed to work across all screen sizes.
 This was made possible by carefully crafting a design system that had responsiveness built in right from the start.
-A method I used was to always start from the most constrained environment, the smartphone, and grow every element to its most complex state in the least constrained, the big screens.
-I made it a point that no features would be out of reach for any screen size, I was well aware that our users to could not be bucketed easily into distinctly defined contexts of usage.
+A method we used was to always start from the most constrained environment, the smartphone, and grow every element to its most complex state in the least constrained, the big screens.
+We made it a point that no features would be out of reach for any screen size, we were well aware that our users to could not be easily segmented into distinctly defined contexts of usage.

 The UI library was key to meeting the deadline.

-The device management application was the most challenging part of the front end, not just by the sheer volume of work that it needed but also by the ambitious user experience we had designed.
+The device management application was the most challenging part of the front end, not just due to the sheer volume of work it entailed but also by the ambitious user experience we had designed.
 We used Backbone.js to handle the complexity of the modules’ behaviour and to make it easy to work with all the data going back and forth.
 The modules were developed in conjunction with the backend team to knit them tightly with the RESTful API.

 In just four months, we created a brand, designed its user experience and interface, and developed the front end as well.
 I’m incredibly proud of what we achieved together as a team.